HakaiInstitute/nearshore-RI_surfgrassLength/README.md

 ## Data Use

 This data is licensed under a Creative Commons Attribution 4.0 International License (CC-BY).

-In light of the effort required to create data packages, we request that in addition to following the CC-BY license terms, that users 1) respect the data providers, and provide helpful feedback on data quality, and 2) communicate and/or collaborate with Hakai Nearshore researchers if you are considering using this dataset for manuscripts or other forms of reporting.
+This license allows you to Share and Adapt the material contained in this dataset assuming proper Attribution is given.
+To view a copy of this license, see the text copy provided (LICENSE.txt) in the docs folder, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Reference Citation
 ```